ghostR-16/Mini-Projects/README.md

 **6) Twitter Bot**

 A twitter bot written using NodeJS to randomly retweet and favourite tweets based on a particular topic.

+**7) Random Quote Generator

+A random quote is generated when you click on the button.